SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 ### Estimated Duration: 30 Minutes

 In the exercise, you'll create a simple data pipeline to bring in customer sales data.
-You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 and leveraging the native integration of Copilot to use natural language to ingest and transform your data.
+You are using the KiZAN Fabric Tenant - where we have Copilot enabled- demonstrate doing the same thing, but by using a new Data Flow Gen2 and leveraging the native integration of Copilot to use natural language to ingest and transform your data.

 ## Lab objectives